NetaDAOAcademy/CoiningReason/readme.md

 **Session 4.
 Life on Computer**

-* Wendy Chun, "Order from Order, or Life According to Software," from _Programmed Visions: Software and Memory_
+* Wendy Chun, "Why Cyberspace?" from _Control and Freedom: Power and Paranoia in the Age of Fiber Optics_

 **Session 5.
 Enjoying the Internet**